Bible Questions

 In the bible, the serpent is used as a metaphor for the Devil.
 The serpent uses lies to tempt and persuade people to sin.
 After their sins have made them vulnerable, the serpent gains spiritual power over them.

-In our culture, serpents have long been associated with evil.
+Serpents have long been associated with evil.
 The serpent or snake is commonly used as a metaphor to describe a deceptive person.
-This association with evil comes from the bible, where the serpent is one of many names given to Satan himself (Revelation 12.9).
+This metaphor comes from the bible, where the serpent is one of many names given to Satan himself (Revelation 12.9).

-Of course reasonable people know that literal snakes are not the problem.
+Of course reasonable people know that natural snakes aren't the problem.
 Snakes (like many animals) can be dangerous, but they're not demonic servants of the Devil.
-The bible uses the serpent as a symbol to convey deeper knowledge, not to stir up hatred for snakes.
+The bible uses the serpent as a metaphor to convey deeper knowledge.

 Any general or strategist will tell you that if you want to have success in dealing with an enemy, you must have information about that enemy.
 You must be able to identify your enemy's habits, motivations, and behaviors.
 If you can't see your enemy you are at a disadvantage.